“My other mom lives down the street in that green house and she lets me play with the kitchen scissors all the time.” –told by Nicolas, age 4.

 What to Avoid: Try not to tell your child they are being ridiculous or stupid and avoid phrases like “there is no such thing, quit lying” as it can crush their creativity and these fibs are actually very healthy expressions of play.

-Children tell lies as expressions of wishful thinking
+2. When your child tell lies as expressions of wishful thinking

 “At my friends house their mom said I can have ten pieces of candy and don’t need to brush teeth.”
 Such lies are reflections of what a child is wishing for, basically an alternate reality where the child’s ideas and will is in charge.